abhi16180/photon/README.md

 - **Smooth UI**<br>
   Material You design.
 - **Works between the devices connected via mobile-hotspot / between the devices connected to same router (same local area network)**
-- **Uses cryptographically secure secret code generation for authentication (internally).**<br>
- Even though the files are streamed at local area network,files cannot be downloaded/received without using Photon.
-No external client like browser can get the files using url,as secret code is associated with url.
-It will be regenerated for every session.
+- **HTTPS support with token based validation on v3.0.0 or above** Photon supports HTTPS on v3.0.0 or above with token based validation with random url path for each session.
+Older versions only use cryptographically secure secret code generation for authentication (internally), as url path for security which is secure than having static url path for all sessions.
+Still it is vulnerable to bruteforce attack.
+Use HTTPS when possible and use photon within trusted networks.
 - **Supports high-speed data transfer** <br>
   Photon is capable of transferring files at a very high rate but it depends upon the wifi bandwidth.
 (No internet connection required)